-BlackBerry Messenger coming to Android and iOS this summerAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Messenger coming to Android and iOS this summerAlex Wagner - Editorial Director of News and Content

 Rumors of a new version of BlackBerry Messenger for Android and iOS have been floating around for years now, but today the rumors finally made the jump to reality.
 BlackBerry just announced that it will make BBM available to both Android and iOS this summer.
 The service will be made available as a free app for Android users on 4.0 Ice Cream Sandwich or higher, while Apple hardware owners will need to be on iOS 6 or higher.

 In its initial release, BlackBerry says that BBM for Android and iOS users will be able to participate in BBM chats, including multi-person chats, use BBM Groups and send video and voice notes as well.
 Users will be able to add contacts through PIN, email, SMS or QR codes.
 The Android crowd will also be able to take advantage of NFC connectivity for adding new contacts.

 BlackBerry Messenger has long been one of the most highly-touted features of BlackBerry's various OSes, and it's often been cited as one of the things that keeps people using a BlackBerry device.
 Because of this it's kind of strange to finally see BlackBerry finally bringing BBM to other platforms.
 Still, the fact that BBM is finally coming to Android and iOS is big news, and I'm sure that there are quite a few people on both platforms that'll give the service a try once the new apps launch.